To help you manage dysphagia after TBI, this post will discuss the causes and treatment methods.

 - Place a cup on the table.

 - Put a straw in your mouth.
-Now, while holding the straw above a piece of paper, suck through it.
+While holding the straw above a piece of paper, suck through it.
 The paper should stick to the bottom of the straw.

 - Keep sucking on the straw and move the paper into the cup.